-Stop Images Loading Automatically in Mail App to Reduce Data Usage & Speed Up Email on iOS
+Stop Images Loading Automatically in Mail for iOS to Reduce Data Usage & Speed Up Email

 Emails opened in Mail app for iOS default to loading all images attached to that message.
 This makes emails format and arrange themselves as the sender intended, often with nice little header graphics and signature files, but it has a potentially serious downside: increased bandwidth usage.
 On a wi-fi connection that bandwidth usage hardly matters, but on many of the smaller and more limited cellular data plans, each KB and MB of data transfer is precious, and the little cutesy images and styling that comes over with many emails does nothing but eat up a data plan.
 There’s a simple solution to that problem though, and that means disabling remote images from being loaded into Mail app on the iPhone and iPad.